Dr Najwa Aaraj

 Cryptography Research Centre

-Dr Najwa Aaraj is the Chief Researcher at the Cryptography Researcher Centre at the Technology Innovation Institute (TII), a cutting-edge UAE-based scientific research centre.
-In her role, she leads the research and development of cryptographic and quantum communication technologies, including post-quantum cryptography (PQC) software libraries and hardware implementations, lightweight cryptographic libraries for embedded and RF systems, cryptanalysis, quantum key distribution, quantum random number generation, and applied machine learning for cryptographic technologies.
+Dr Najwa Aaraj is the Chief Researcher at the Cryptography Research Centre at the Technology Innovation Institute (TII).
+Dr Aaraj leads the research and development of cryptographic and quantum communication technologies, including post-quantum cryptography (PQC) software libraries and hardware implementations, lightweight cryptographic libraries for embedded and RF systems, cryptanalysis, quantum key distribution, quantum random number generation, and applied machine learning for cryptographic technologies.
+She is also Acting Chief Researcher at TII’s Autonomous Robotics Research Centre (ARRC), which is dedicated to breakthrough developments in robotics and autonomy.

 Dr Aaraj earned a PhD with Highest Distinction in Applied Cryptography and Embedded Systems Security from Princeton University (USA).
 She has extensive expertise in applied cryptography, trusted platforms, security architecture for embedded systems, software exploit detection and prevention systems, and biometrics.
 She has over 15 years of experience with global firms, working in multiple geographies from Australia to the United States.

-Dr Aaraj has written multiple conference papers, IEEE and ACM journal papers and book chapters, and received patents on applied cryptography, embedded system security, and machine learning-based protection of IoT systems.
+Dr Aaraj has written multiple conference papers, Institute of Electrical and Electronics Engineers (IEEE) and Association for Computing Machinery (ACM) journal papers and book chapters, and received patents on applied cryptography, embedded system security, and machine learning-based protection of Internet of Things (IoT) systems.